-TONY: Hi John, my name is Tony Costanzo and first of all I just want to tell you I really thank you for the privilege we've have had of sitting in your ministry for the past several years.
-It's great.
-It's really been a blessing to us.
+AUDIENCE: Okay, hi, John.
+My name is Tony Costanzo, and first of all, I just want to tell you I really thank you for the privilege we have had of sitting under your ministry of the past several years here at Grace.
+That’s really been a blessing to us.

 JOHN: Thank you, Tony.